Using Version Control in VS Code

 You can always set up a credential helper in order to pull and push from a remote server without having VS Code prompt for your credentials each time.

-Q: How can I sign into Git with my Team Services account which requires multi-factor authentication?
+How can I sign in to Git with my Azure DevOps organization that requires multi-factor authentication?

-Q: I have GitHub Desktop installed on my computer but VS Code ignores it.
+I have GitHub Desktop installed on my computer but VS Code ignores it

-Q: I keep getting Git authentication dialogs whenever VS Code is running.
+I keep getting Git authentication dialogs whenever VS Code is running

-One way to avoid these prompts is to set up a credential helper which remembers your credentials.
+One way to avoid these prompts is to set up a credential helper that remembers your credentials.

 Another option is to disable the auto fetch feature by changing the following setting:

-A: Yes, though VS Code works most easily with SSH keys without a passphrase.
-If you have a SSH key with a passphrase, you'll need to launch VS Code from a Git Bash prompt to inherit its SSH environment.
+Yes, though VS Code works most easily with SSH keys without a passphrase.
+If you have an SSH key with a passphrase, you'll need to launch VS Code from a Git Bash prompt to inherit its SSH environment.